concord-consortium/docker-volume-sync/README.md

 If this waiting strategy is used then a simple `docker-compose up` can be used for your dev environment.

+If you don't want to modify the containers using the synced volume then you probably want to make a script that launches this container outside of the compose project with a docker command.
+Then you should wait for the first sync to complete before starting any containers using the synced volume.

 ## Usage

 ### Configuration
 This container has few envs that you can alter.

 `UNISON_DIR` - This is the directory which receives data from unison inside the container.
-This is also the directory which you can use in other containers with `volumes_from` directive.
+This is the directory you should use in other containers.
+Either with the `volumes_from` directive, or using a named volume.

-`UNISON_HOST_DIR` - If this variable is defined the container will sync this directory with `UNISON_DIR` instead of running a server.
-The intention is that this HOST_DIR is a mounted host volume.
-This makes it possible to get fullspeed disk access without installing unison on the host.
+`UNISON_HOST_DIR` - This should be the mounted host volume.
+The container will sync this directory with `UNISON_DIR`.

 `UNISON_GID` - Group ID for the user running unison inside container.